Navy Yard DC: Top Spots to Eat, Drink & Explore by the Water

-Projects continued to break ground, introducing new restaurants, hotels, and shops to the already established celebratory atmosphere.
+Projects continued to break ground, introducing new restaurants, hotels, and shops to the already-established celebratory atmosphere.

-Today, Navy Yard strikes the perfect balance of waterfront views, hip breweries, and fabulous outdoor park space for strolling and pre-game picnics.
+Today, Navy Yard DC strikes the perfect balance of waterfront views, hip breweries, and fabulous outdoor park space for strolling and pre-game picnics.

-The Yards neighborhood sign in Washington DC
+Navy Yard DC: Top Spots to Eat, Drink & Explore by the Water - The Yards neighborhood sign in Washington DC

 Why Visit Navy Yard